Sali Hughes: Early life and education

 Hughes was born on 21 February 1975 and grew up in Blackwood, Caerphilly.
 Her father worked in politics for the Labour Party and her mother worked for a local education authority.
 She has three brothers, and attended Ysgol Gyfun Cwm Rhymni, a comprehensive school.
 She initially worked as an assistant to make-up artist Lynne Easton for two years while looking for work experience at magazines.
 This included working on photo shoots with George Michael and Pet Shop Boys, and television commercials.

 Career

 Journalism

 Hughes's first job in journalism was as a staff writer for the men's lifestyle magazine Loaded in the mid-1990s.
 She then wrote features and opinion columns for various publications as a freelancer including Grazia, Elle, The Guardian, Glamour, Stylist, Shortlist, and Cosmopolitan.
 Since January 2011, she has been The Guardians resident beauty columnist, featuring weekly in its Saturday magazine and online video tutorials.
-She also appears weekly on BBC Radio 5Live.
+She also appears weekly on BBC Radio 5 Live.
 Hughes presented an edition of the BBC Radio 4 programme File on 4 in October 2020 about her experiences as a victim of abusive comments from internet trolls.